-Known around the world for sweet onions, Vidalia is full of local flavor – and we don’t just mean on the dinner plate.
+Known worldwide for sweet onions, Vidalia offers layers of local flavor – and we don’t just mean on the dinner plate.

 Make your first stop the Vidalia Convention & Visitors Bureau, located within the same building as the Vidalia Onion Museum.
 From Highway 280, turn onto Commerce Way, between Southeastern Technical College and the Toombs-Montgomery Chamber of Commerce.
 We are the second building on the right.

 Our friendly staff will tell you everything you want to know about accommodations, activities, attractions, dining, and shopping.
 Also, check our events page for a calendar of local happenings.

 Vidalia was incorporated on January 1, 1890.
 It is the largest city in Toombs County, but it is not the county seat.
 Although some suggest Vidalia may have been named “via dalia” (“road of dahlias”), it may have been named— like Vidalia, Louisiana — in honor of Don José Vidal, a Spanish aristocrat.

 Like many towns in the area, Vidalia grew up around a rail yard that served farmers in the area who grew crops like pecans and tobacco.
 The Vidalia Onions were not an important crop until much later.